ButterfaeVT/butterfae-website-attempt-3/src/site/notes/Humantek art/Humantek Art Refined V2.md

 in a [blog post](https://humantekart.com/increasing-role-of-ai-in-the-animation-industry/) from their website on April 19th 2023, they say that AI has been movies as far back as the [2000's](https://drive.google.com/file/d/1SLt0gSqryYbgmPDxHSXnSnBShfGDms8O/view?usp=drive_link) with good reception.
 I did some digging on this topic and came up empty, so this may be referencing depictions of AI such as the AI in A Space Odyssey, but this doesn't make much sense to me either.
 They also said that artists [shouldn't fear the progress of AI in art](https://drive.google.com/file/d/1Xds804yq32mMxMnxeOlKBTVzS1AUMVNK/view?usp=drive_link) as it is more likely to spark creativity and innovation.

 ## At Least Some of the Trustpilot Reviews and Probably Other Recommendations Are Faked
-I was lucky enough to speak to [Puppers19(AKA: SGTBLANK),](https://www.twitch.tv/puppers19) a previous client of Bliss_Bella who is the artist who started this whole investigation into the company on my part to begin with.
-In talking to Puppers, he told me that the [Trustpilot review](https://drive.google.com/file/d/1X6foDJ2IaGzsBMazokSHfD-1cAzlDGum/view?usp=drive_link) of his commission which included a shoutout for her Vtuber models is fake as he never gave her a shoutout of any kind and his [model](https://booth.pm/en/items/4760563) was from TsukinoHana as stated in the [panels](https://drive.google.com/file/d/1WRyi5rktVV6RXyf1gI7fAQqrnqhd7sOH/view?usp=drive_link) of his about section on twitch.
+I was lucky enough to speak to some of the clients of Humantek and one of them told me that the Trustpilot review of his commission which included a shoutout for their Vtuber models is fake as they never gave a shoutout of any kind and their Vtuber was from an artist on the site [booth.](https://booth.pm/en) The specific people I talked to about their reviews who told me that they were faked wished to remain anonymous, so I will not be providing any specific names here, but if you look through their reviews on [Trustpilot](https://www.trustpilot.com/review/humantekart.com) there are a lot of positive reviews that seem overwhelmingly glowing, follow a pattern like a template, have very strange message structure and composition(speaking on the english reviews only as I do not speak the other languages I saw), and/or the reviewer usually only has 1 review.

+As an additional pattern I found interesting, I skimmed the Trustpilot reviews and the dates they were posted and noticed that they were getting a lot of reviews within days of each other and also a lot of days where they would get multiple reviews on a single day.
+There was a brief period where they received no reviews for 19 days, but that was the only time I saw a gap that long all the way back to January 2, 2024, which is about 8.5 months back at the time of writing this, most gaps being around 1 or 5 days, but almost always falling within that if not exactly that long of a gap.

 # General Shadiness
 In this category, I will outline and showcase what I feel are either sketchy, disrespectful, or just generally kinda icky practices of the artists or company.